 What is a sales objection?

-Sales objections are explicit expressions by a buyer about a barrier that exists between their current situation and the needs they require to be satisfied before they buy.
+Sales objections are explicit expressions by a buyer about the barrier between their current situation and their needs.
 Objections are frequently recognized as opinion-based (e.g., they begin with first-person pronouns, “I” and “We”).

 Objections can be genuine concerns of customers or could be a lie or manipulation to stop the conversation.
 Whatever the case is, a good salesperson’s job is to handle the objection and turn it into an opportunity.
 It's also important to distinguish between sales objections and brush-offs.
 While objections are authentic, brush-offs are excuses.
 Think of an objection as, "I see the value in your product, but I'm not sure about buying it for X reason," while a brush-off translates to, "I don't want to talk to you."
 Objections are far more serious than brush-offs.